Timor-Leste

 Timor-Leste as an ODF provider

 Despite being the smallest Southeast Asian economy by a significant margin, Timor-Leste has provided some ODF for humanitarian aid to other countries in the region.
-For instance, in 2015 the Timorese government provided a $1 million support package to Malaysia following Cyclone Ian (2015000003-1).
-It also provided two $750,000 grant packages to Indonesia and Laos following natural disasters in 2018 and 2019 (Inter-SEA023, Inter-SEA032).
+For instance, in 2015 the Timorese government provided a $1 million support package to Malaysia following Cyclone Ian.
+It also provided two $750,000 grant packages to Indonesia and Laos following natural disasters in 2018 and 2019.

-Overall, the contribution of Timor-Leste to the region was $3.7 million during the 2015–21 period, which was just below 1% of total intraregional ODF.
+Overall, the contribution of Timor-Leste to the region was just under $5 million during the 2015–22 period, which was just below 1% of total intra-regional ODF.

 1.0x